SLT-World/SLBr/README.md

 # SLBr
-The new, clean and lightweight .NET Web browser
+The new, clean, lightweight .NET Web browser

 SLBr is one of the best C# WPF Web Browser there is!
 More lightweight and less memory usage compared to Google Chrome, with a modern UI design.